developmentseed/mrworldwide/README.md

-🌍 `mrworldwide` is a command line tool that queries the OSM Planet files stored on AWS Athena.
-More information
+🌍 `mrworldwide` is a command line tool that queries the [AWS OSM public datasets](https://aws.amazon.com/public-datasets/osm/).

 ## Development